Shared Ownership Mortgage Calculator

 Disposable income

-Some lenders’ calculators will request information about both your gross income and major outgoings in order to establish the amount of disposable income available before working out how much you would be able to afford to repay, in line with their internal affordability assessments for a shared ownership mortgage.
+Some lenders’ calculators will request information about both your gross income and major outgoings to establish the amount of disposable income available before working out how much you would be able to afford to repay, in line with their internal affordability assessments for a shared ownership mortgage.

 Credit history